Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 swot-reservoir-wse cache --clear-polygons
 ```

-They will be regenerated when required by a later extraction.
+A required reservoir footprint will be generated again during a later extraction.

----

 ## `--clear-lakesp`